voxeet/hackathon-quick-start/UTSGamesJam2023/UTSGamesJam23.md

   - [Spatial Chat Documentation](https://docs.dolby.io/communications-apis/docs/unreal-overview)

-## Dolbyio Prize Requirements & Event Logistics
+## Dolbyio Prize Requirements and Event Logistics

 **Prizes:** Prizes will be given in a variety of audio-related categories, recognising great games and other quirky achievements (sponsored by Dolby Australia).
 Please note, prizes will be awarded to to UTS Students only.